12-tech/12-tech/README.md

 # Hi, I'm Adijat 👋

-**Edge AI / Embedded ML Engineer** based in Bochum, Germany.
+**Edge AI / Embedded ML Engineer** based in Germany.

-I work at the intersection of machine learning and embedded systems — developing and deploying intelligent vision systems on resource-constrained hardware.
+I work at the intersection of machine learning and embedded systems.
+Developing and deploying intelligent vision systems on resource-constrained hardware.
 Currently completing my Master's in Embedded Systems Engineering at Fachhochschule Dortmund.

----

 ## 🛠 What I work with